shahkashani/stills/README.md

 ### Face recognition

-For this to work, you have to first train the generator to recognize the face(s).
+The `folder` should point to wherever you're keeping the face descriptors.

+```javascript
+new stills.validators.FaceRecognition({
+  folder: resolve('./faces')
+});
+```

+What's a face descriptor, you ask?
+It's a JSON file that describes the face you're trying to match.
+Below is how you generate it.

 1. Find a bunch of images (~10) with the person in them and put them in a folder (e.g. `face-training`).
-It does _not_ have to be close-ups; ideally it's stills from the actual videos you're using.
 Make sure there are no other people in these images.
+It does _not_ have to be close-ups -- ideally it's stills from the actual videos you're using.
-1. Create a folder for the model to be saved in (e.g. `faces`).
+1. Create a folder for the descriptor file to be saved in (e.g. `faces`).
 1. `./node_modules/.bin/train-faces -i face-training -o faces --name "Name of the person"`
-1. This will eventually generate a file called `faces/name-of-the-person.json`.
+1. This will eventually generate `faces/name-of-the-person.json`.
 Success!
 1. You can delete the `face-training` folder now if you want.

-Repeat this for all the people you want to recognize in images and the validator will make sure at least one of them is present.
+Repeat this for all the people you'd like to match and the validator will make sure at least one of them is present in the image generated.

-```javascript
-new stills.validators.FaceRecognition({
-  folder: resolve('./faces')
-});
-```

 # Bye!